Azure-Samples/active-directory-dotnet-webapp-groupclaims/README.md

 To deploy this application to Azure, you will publish it to an Azure Website.

-1. Sign in to the [Azure management portal](https://manage.windowsazure.com).
+1. Sign in to the [Azure portal](https://portal.azure.com).
-2. Click on Web Apps in the left hand nav.
-3. Click New in the bottom left hand corner, select Compute --> Web App --> Custom Create.
+2. Click New in the top left hand corner, select Web + Mobile, click on "See All" and choose Web App + SQL, select the hosting plan and region, and give your web site a name, e.g. tasktracker-contoso.azurewebsites.net.
+Click Create Web Site.
-4. Enter a URL for your web app, e.g. tasktracker-contoso.azurewebsites.net, select an App Service plan, select **Create a new SQL database**, enter GroupClaimContext as the **DB Connection String Name**.
+3. Choose "SQL Database", click on "Create a new database", enter "GroupClaimContext" as the **DB Connection String Name**.
-5. Click Next (the right-arrow at the bottom left).
-6. Select or create a database server, and enter server login credentials.
+4. Select or create a database server, and enter server login credentials.
-7. Click Complete (the check mark at the bottom left).
-4. Once the web app is created, click on it to manage it.
+5. Once the web app is created, click on it to manage it.
 For the purposes of this sample, download the publish profile from Quick Start or from the Dashboard and save it.
 Other deployment mechanisms, such as from source control, can also be used.
-5. While still in the Azure management portal, navigate back to the Azure AD tenant you used in creating this sample.
+6. While still in the Azure portal, navigate back to the Azure AD tenant you used in creating this sample.
 Under applications, select your Task Tracker application.
-Under configure, update the Sign-On URL and Reply URL fields to the root address of your published application, for example https://tasktracker-contoso.azurewebsites.net/.
+Under Settings, update the Sign-On URL and Reply URL fields to the root address of your published application, for example https://tasktracker-contoso.azurewebsites.net/.
 Click Save.
-5. Switch to Visual Studio and go to the WebApp-GroupClaims-DotNet project.
+7. Switch to Visual Studio and go to the WebApp-GroupClaims-DotNet project.
 In the web.config file, update the "PostLogoutRedirectUri" value to the root address of your published application as well.
-6. Right click on the project in the Solution Explorer and select Publish.
+8. Right click on the project in the Solution Explorer and select Publish.
 Under Profile, click Import, and import the publish profile that you just downloaded.
-6. On the Connection tab, update the Destination URL so that it is https, for example https://tasktracker-contoso.azurewebsites.net.
+9. On the Connection tab, update the Destination URL so that it is https, for example https://tasktracker-contoso.azurewebsites.net.
 Click Next.
-7. On the Settings tab, make sure that Enable Organizational Authentication is NOT selected.
+10. On the Settings tab, make sure that Enable Organizational Authentication is NOT selected.
 Click Publish.
-8. Visual Studio will publish the project and automatically open a browser to the URL of the project.
+11. Visual Studio will publish the project and automatically open a browser to the URL of the project.
 If you see the default web page of the project, the publication was successful.

 ## Code Walk-Through